DolaChakraborty12/AI-research-paper-tutor/README.md

-The AI Research Paper Tutor helps users understand research papers more easily.
-It simplifies the content and provides audio explanations of key concepts, making it feel like a professor teaching a topic in class.
-A chatbot is also available to answer questions and offer clearer explanations of any parts that are difficult to understand.
+The AI Research Paper Tutor helps users--
+->understand research papers more easily.
+-> It simplifies the content and provides audio explanations of key concepts.
+-> It feels like a professor teaching a topic in class.
+-> A chatbot is also available to answer questions and offer clearer explanations of any parts that are difficult to understand.